trezor/trezor-suite/packages/suite-native/README.md

 ## Building Android

-You can build release version of app using `yarn build:android`.
+You can build a release version of app using `yarn build:android`.
 Output apk will be located in here: `android/app/build/outputs/apk/release/app-release.apk`

 ## Running app on iOS